 The 1031 exchange, also known as a like-kind exchange, is a swap of one investment property for another of equal or higher value that’s used for the same purpose.
 If carried out properly, the swap is a strategic move you can make to defer paying capital gains taxes.

-But the advantages go beyond deferring taxes.
+The advantages go beyond deferring taxes, though.
 With a like-kind exchange, you may also reap these benefits:

 1031 Exchange Rules

-Tax-deferment opportunities come with rules—and scams.
+Tax-deferment opportunities come with rules — and scams.
 Be wary of 1031 schemes.
 Some individuals promote 1031 tax exchanges as tax-free transactions.
 They’ll encourage the exchange of properties that don’t qualify.
 Or the scammers may ask the taxpayer to hold the proceeds from the sale.
-None of these actions comply with IRS like-kind exchange regulations.
+None of these actions complies with IRS like-kind exchange regulations.
 Protect yourself by knowing the six fundamental rules for 1031 exchanges.

 Rule #1: Properties Must Be Like-Kind

-The exchange’s foundation is that you may only swap properties similar in value and nature.
-However, you don’t need to find identical properties.
+The exchange’s foundation is that you may only swap properties that are similar in value and nature.
+But the properties don’t need to be identical.

 For example, you could make any of these swaps: